 It may be you are experiencing dissatisfaction with life or have lost your sense of direction and purpose.
 This may be a recent event that has left you feeling overwhelmed or it may be that you have struggled with issues that began many years ago and you are now ready to talk about them.

 Counselling & Psychotherapy can provide you with a safe, confidential space to explore your thoughts and feelings.

 I can help you to explore your past, gain knowledge and understanding of the present and as a result, have more choice and control of your future.
 By making sense of difficult thoughts, feelings and behaviour you can make positive changes to resolve them.
 As you are reading this you have taken the first step towards bringing about positive change.

 I am a fully qualified and registered member of the British Association for Counselling and Psychotherapy with experience in multiple areas of the Counselling and Psychotherapy field.

-I have a Private Practice in my clinic in central Basingstoke and have experience of most issues that you may see your GP for.
+I have clinics in Wincanton, Somerset and Basingstoke, Hampshire covering most issues that you may see your GP for.
 A non-exhaustive list includes: Anxiety, Depression, Relationship Difficulties, Living with Chronic Illness, Divorce and Work Related Stress.
 Please see my website for more information on this.